h0tbird/booddies/README.md

 - [x] **regi:** A python [`docker registry`][registry-web] to distribute docker images.
 - [ ] **ntpd:** A `ntpd` server to provide clock synchronization.

+`Booddies` has been tested in:
+- Arch Linux

 ## The target platform

 This is a simplified diagram of the exploitation platform that `booddies` will deploy.
+The hypervisor layer is based on CentOS 7.

 <p align="center">
 <img src="https://www.lucidchart.com/publicSegments/view/553bbb69-0dd8-46be-b8b3-76570a009639/image.png" />